hiCXK/Python-Games/README.md

 # Python-Games
-Small and easy games written in Python
+Easy to understand games written in Python